 The winter has come to an end?
 No more rain?
 Well, not quite.
-However, things are certainly moving in the right direction.
-Kalimantan and Sumatra are improving ahead of the others (Bali and neighbours have a while to wait yet), however rainfall across the entire region is certainly less than in previous months with much more good weather just around the corner with Indonesia set to become Asia's darling once again soon.
+However, things are certainly moving in the right direction across all of Indonesia.
+Whilst there’s still plenty of rain across central Indonesian islands (Bali and neighbours have a while to wait yet) and into Sulawesi, the weather in the Moluccas, West Papua and Raja Ampat remains favourable and Kalimantan and Sumatra to the west are undoubtedly fast improving.
+Rainfall across all Indonesia is lower in March than in previous months and there is plenty more good weather just around the corner.

 March is still a fairly wet month on the island of Java, although as the month rolls on sunny days are more frequent and the rainfall decreases.
 Temperatures start to creep up (avg temp: 28°C) and highs of 31°C can be expected towards the end of March.

 Hot and rainy conditions are typical in Bali throughout March, with temperatures averaging 27°C. Intense rain showers tend to occur during the afternoon, however this does little to break the humidity making swimming pools the must have accessory.
 For a respite from the lowland heat travel inland to Ubud.